Algebraic characterisations of path algebras: Acknowledgements

 \section{Acknowledgements}

-{The authors are supported by the Spanish Ministerio de Ciencia e Innovaci\'on through project PID2019-104236GB-I00/AEI/10.13039/\- 501100011033 and by the Junta de Andaluc\'{i}a through projects FQM-336 and UMA18-FEDERJA-119, all of them with FEDER funds.
+{The authors are supported by the Spanish Ministerio de Ciencia e Innovaci\'on through projects PID2019-104236GB-I00 and PID2023-152673NB-I00 and by the Junta de Andaluc\'{i}a through projects FQM-336 and UMA18-FEDERJA-119, all of them with FEDER funds.
 The third author is supported by a Junta de Andalucía PID fellowship no. PREDOC\_00029.}